Skip to main content

 Their goals vary—some want to build healthier relationships, some want to manage anxiety or heal from trauma, and others just want to feel more grounded and in control.
 But all of them are looking for growth, relief, and a sense of inner stability.

-A bit about my approach to therapy
+My approach to therapy

 Clients working with me can expect a therapy experience that feels both emotionally grounded and practically effective.
 I strive to create a calm, nonjudgmental space where you feel truly seen and heard.
 Together, we’ll explore what’s keeping you stuck, build self-awareness, and work toward real change.
 I use evidence-based approaches—like CBT, mindfulness, motivational interviewing, and trauma-informed care—to help you develop tools you can actually use in your daily life.
 Whether you're navigating anxiety, trauma, addiction, or a life transition, my role is to walk with you, not ahead of you—to collaborate, not prescribe.
 Over time, you can expect to gain clarity, emotional resilience, and a stronger sense of stability and control.
 I want therapy to be more than symptom relief—it should be a space for healing, growth, and meaningful transformation.

-What you can expect from our first session
+What you can expect from me

 1. A Safe, Nonjudgmental Space I strive to create a calm, steady presence and a person-centered environment where you feel seen, heard, and respected.
 My goal is to offer a space that feels emotionally safe enough for you to explore difficult thoughts, feelings, and experiences without fear of judgment.